bridge-scrims/.github/profile/README.md

 # Bridge Scrims Public Organization

-Bridge Scrims ecosystem containing the minecraft server, main discord bot, utilities bot
+Bridge Scrims ecosystem containing the source code for most of our projects.
-## Installation

-Each public repository has its own instalation guides, see "minecraft-server"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.